dashbook/killercoda-scenarios/dashtool-kafka/step3.md

 Dashtool creates the entities in the lakehouse according to the local git repository.
 If the files exist on a branch in the git repository, it will create the same branch for the entity.
-So to create the Iceberg tables for the Tap and Target we have to add the `tap.json` and `target.json` files to a git branch.
+So to create the Iceberg tables for the Sources and Destinations we have to add the `kafka.ingest.json` and `postgres.ingest.json` files to a git branch.
 For that we create a git repository and create a bronze branch.

 ```